Whitecat18/Javahexor/README.md

 <img src="https://github.com/Whitecat18/javahexor/blob/main/share/javahexor-new.png?raw=true" />

-## Future Improvements
-In the future, additional features could be added to this project, such as:

-Retrieving the user's local IP address.
-Retrieving the user's MAC address.
-Checking if the user is using a VPN.
-Retrieving the user's network speed.
-Retrieving the user's screen resolution.
-## Conclusion
-This project demonstrates several useful JavaScript hacks and techniques for retrieving information about a user.
-By understanding how to retrieve this information, developers can create more personalized and targeted experiences for their users, while also improving their website's security and performance.

 **This code was created to find the scammers or criminals info in order to help the Police Department .
 If you have an Better code .
 Please Feel to share .**